dart-bridge/docs/src/core/index.md

 </p>

 At the absolute foundation of Bridge, an `Application` object is running it all.
-The application only needs one thing to work; a configurations directory (`config/` be default) containing a file called `app.yaml`.
+The application only needs one thing to work; a configurations directory (`config/` by default) containing a file called `app.yaml`.
 That YAML file must contain a key called `service_providers` – a list that needs at least one item.

-Every item in the `service_providers` must be a classpath to a class that implements `ServiceProvider`.
+Every item in the `service_providers` list must be a classpath to a class that extends `ServiceProvider`.
 Think of the Service Providers as bootstrappers for specific parts of the application.
 The built it Bridge libraries provide their own Service Providers, which you can include in the Service Provider list if you want.